PE02086A.gif (1977 bytes)

 grenade.jpg (8452 bytes)

 I went to the IJLB (Infantry Junior Leaders Battalion) at Oswestry in Shropshire as a Junior Guardsman in May 1966.
 First in Z Company and then onto Guards Company in K platoon.
 I passed out in March 1968 as a Junior Sgt.
 IJLB was like a boarding school and the first two terms where educational with hobbies evenings and some military training.
 Terms where approximately three months long.
 The 5th, 6th and 7th terms where all military training.
 I would say the time here completely changed my future outlook on life.
-And I did things I would never had done if I had not joined. i.e. Kawaking, Rock Climbing, Abseiling and many days walking the Welsh mountains (though a trial at the time, in hind site it was enjoyable).
+And I did things I would never had done if I had not joined. i.e. Kawaking, Rock Climbing, Absailing and many days walking the Welsh mountains (though a trial at the time, in hind site it was enjoyable).
 Its a shame today's youth cant go through similar experiences (or does this now show I am getting old, by this statement ?).

 Queens colours.jpg (236906 bytes)